The64thGamer/cheeseepedia/content/wiki/Fairbanks, AK (600 Old Steese Hwy).md

 gallery = ["Fairbanks 2009.jpg|thumb|Fairbank's exterior after 2009.
 (PC: Google Maps)"]
 +++

-**_600 Old Steese Highway**_ was a Chuck E. Cheese's Pizza Time Theatre that opened in January 1986 (day unknown) and closed in 1988 (month and day unknown) with a Balcony Stage.
+<b><i>600 Old Steese Highway</b></i> was a Chuck E. Cheese's Pizza Time Theatre that opened in January 1986 (day unknown) and closed in 1988 (month and day unknown) with a Balcony Stage.
 Not much is known about this location, other than 3 videos, and it being the final location to have a Balcony Stage installed.

-## Stages ##
+<h2> Stages </h2>
 Fairbanks opened with a Balcony Stage, being the very last to be installed.
 However, only a few videos exist, and after the 1988 closure, everything was auctioned off.
 {| class='wikitable'
 |+